dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/tutorials/windows-forms.md

 ## Prerequisites

 * [Supported platforms (Windows Forms documentation)](/dotnet/desktop/winforms/overview/)
-* [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/preview/) with the **.NET desktop development** workload
+* [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with the **.NET desktop development** workload

 > [!NOTE]
 > Blazor Hybrid has reached General Availability (GA) and is fully supported for production workloads.
-Visual Studio and Visual Studio for Mac are in prerelease for working on Blazor Hybrid apps and may be modified before final release.
-We recommend keeping Visual Studio 2022 Preview updated for the best tooling experience.
+Visual Studio for Mac is in prerelease for working on Blazor Hybrid apps and may be modified before final release.
+We recommend keeping Visual Studio 2022 updated for the best tooling experience.

 ## Visual Studio workload